danielmarschall/filter_foundry/Filter Factory Compatibility.md

 I, U, V, imin, umin, vmin (Testcase iuv_minmax.afs)
 -------------------------

-In Filter Foundry 1.7.0.8, the previously undocumented variables I, U, V as well as imin, umin, vmin have been changed to represent the actual results of the i,u,v variables:
+In Filter Foundry 1.7.0.8, the previously undocumented variables `I`, `U`, `V` as well as `imin`, `umin`, and `vmin` have been changed to represent the actual results of the `i`, `u`, and `v` variables:

-    imax = 255 (stayed the same)
-    umax = 55 (was 255 in Filter Factory)
-    vmax = 78 (was 255 in Filter Factory)
+    imax = 255 (was 255 in Filter Factory for Windows and 256 in Filter Factory for Mac OS) umax = 55 (was 255 in Filter Factory for Windows and 256 in Filter Factory for Mac OS) vmax = 78 (was 255 in Filter Factory for Windows and 256 in Filter Factory for Mac OS)

     imin = 0 (stayed the same)
     umin = -55 (was 0 in Filter Factory)